amitkumariiit/auth1/doc.md

 ### Following are the actions that we would like to do as part of the activity either on short or long term
-1. Registering the new slack app with current name only
+1. Register the new slack app
-2. Exploring what changed in new slack app and what changes are need in code to supprt that
+2. Explore what changed in new slack app and what changes are needed in code to supprt that
+3. Prototype auth flow for slack and github with new slack app
-6. Renaming the old slack app (before releasing the new slack app)
+4. Rename the old slack app (before releasing the new slack app)
-7. Renaming the old github app (before releasing the new slack app)
+5. Rename the old github app (before releasing the new slack app)
-8. Registering new github app with current name only
+6. Register new github app with current name only
-9. Hosting new slack app on slack.github.com and opening a hidden url for legacy slack.github.com for debugging
+7. Host new slack app on slack.github.com and open a hidden url for legacy slack.github.com for debugging
-3. Move the slack features to the new chatops code base
+8. Move the slack features to the new chatops code base
-4. Deprecating the old slack app
+9. Deprecate the legacy slack app
+10. Remove legacy slack app from market place
+11. Stop supporting the legacy app (long term)